jeffreytano/jeffreytano.github.io/_pages/Learning/React/ReactNote.md

 ## interface

-You can define data structure with interface keywork.
-Exmaple:
+You can define data structure with interface keyword.
+Example:

 ```
 interface Props(){